NitsanCohen770/authorizon-task/README.md

 It was very nice to get familiar with the Auth0 service.
 Integrating it to the app was a breeze thanks to the great official docs they have.

+Besides that It was really fun getting involved with the auth

 ### Continued development

 I would like to upgrade the app the serverless using AWS services and Next.js